-Thousands of plants, roots, and insects can produce glorious color.
+Thousands of plants, roots, and insects can produce glorious colours.
 You’ll find them in the kitchen garden, the herb garden, a nearby field, and the forest.
-Natural dyeing is an eco-conscious, nontoxic way to access shades of color unavailable with synthetic dyes.
+Natural dyeing is an eco-conscious, nontoxic way to access shades of colour unavailable with synthetic dyes.

 Are They Safe?